Skip to main content Skip to secondary navigation

 Russell Sage Foundation

+Grants are available for research assistance, data acquisition, data analysis, and investigator time for conducting research and writing up results.
 We are particularly interested in analyses that make use of newly available data or demonstrate novel uses of existing data, to answer emerging or long-standing questions of interest in the foundation’s program areas and special initiatives.
 We also support original data collection.
 Proposals to conduct field experiments, in-depth qualitative interviews, and ethnographies are also encouraged.

 Funding Amount: Up to $200K